 “I never saw so much food and stuff.
 They dropped more than we could ever use. after we took all we needed, we gave the rest away to Chinese in a nearby camp.
 You should have seen those fellows.
 I never saw anyone so happy.
 It made a big difference in them after they had something to eat and new clothes to wear.”

-One day, a jeep with American soldiers appeared and the soldiers told the former POWs to sit tight until the railroad line had been repaired.
-After it was repaired, the prisoners took the train and an LST to Yokohama.
-There, the POWs were processed on the U.S.S.
-Rescue on September 12 and it was decided where they were sent.
-In John’s case, he remained on the Rescue.
+In John’s case, he was put on the U.S.A.H.S.
+Rescue.
 The ship sailed at 5:41 A.M. on September 19 for the United States.
 It stopped on September 23 at Guam and sailed the next day for San Francisco arriving on October 10.
 From there, he was taken to Letterman General Hospital.

 After he was liberated, his family received this message.